-- the nature/business location of the parties;
+- the nature of the purchaser;

-- the nature/origin of the goods or services;
+- the location of the purchaser;

-- the value of the procurement; and
+- the location of the supplier;

-- the terms of the purchaser’s solicitation document.
+- the value of the procurement.

 The 1981 decision of the Supreme Court of Canada Ontario v.
-Ron Engineering & Construction (Eastern) Ltd.[i] was the first in a series of Supreme Court of Canada decisions which today defines Canada’s procurement law at common law.
-The broad parameters of Canada’s modern procurement as established by this series of court decisions are set out below.
+Ron Engineering & Construction (Eastern) Ltd. was the first in a series of Supreme Court of Canada decisions which today defines Canada’s bidding and tendering law at common law.
+The broad parameters of public procurement law under common law have been established by the series of court decisions set out below.

 1981: The Contract A/Contract B Paradigm

-When a purchaser issues a tender call and a bidder submits a compliant bid in response to that tender call, a process contract (also called “Contract A”) is formed between the purchaser and each compliant bidder which is governed by the terms of the solicitation.
+When a purchaser issues a tender call, often called a “request for tenders,” and a bidder submits a compliant bid in response to that tender call, a binding process contract (also called “Contract A”) is formed between the purchaser and each compliant bidder.
+Contract A consists of the terms of the solicitation.
 Contract B, the performance contract, is the contract awarded to the winning bidder upon acceptance of that bidder’s tender.

 - A bid that was delivered 30 seconds past the date and time specified in the solicitation was deemed to be validly rejected by the purchaser.
-(Bradscot (MCL) Ltd. v.
-Hamilton Wentworth Catholic District School Board 42 O.R.
+(Bradscot (MCL) Ltd. Hamilton Wentworth Catholic District School Board 42 O.R.
 (3d) 723 (Ont.C.A.))

 - A bid that used the wrong version of the tender form was deemed to be validly rejected by a purchaser.
 (Steelmac Ltd. v.
 Nova Scotia (Attorney General) NSJ.
 No. 216)

 The courts have implied a contractual duty of fairness and good faith as part of Contract A which is owed by the purchaser to all compliant bidders.

-- duty to provide proper disclosure;
+- duty to provide proper disclosure to bidders;

 - duty to reject non-compliant tenders;